 Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents and accounts receivable.
 The Company maintains its cash and cash equivalents in financial institutions and brokerage accounts.
 To the extent that such deposits exceed the maximum insurance levels, they are uninsured.
 The Company performs ongoing evaluations of its customers' financial condition, as well as general economic conditions and, generally, requires no collateral from its customers.
-At April 30, 2013 and 2012, amounts due from one customer totaled approximately 19% and 16%, respectively, of accounts receivable.
+At April 30, 2014 and 2013, amounts due from one customer totaled approximately 30% and 19%, respectively, of accounts receivable.

-In fiscal years 2013, 2012 and 2011, the Company had sales to one customer that accounted for approximately 9%, 11% and 11%, respectively, of revenues.
+In fiscal years ended April 30, 2014, 2013 and 2012, the Company had sales to one customer that accounted for approximately 15%, 9% and 11%, respectively, of revenues.